CS179K-Summer23/cs179-project-marketme/README.md

 3. **Barcode Scanning for Streamlined Product Identification 📸**: Incorporate a barcode scanning feature to simplify and accelerate product identification in various operational tasks such as inventory management and checkout processes.

-4. **Gmail API-Driven Alert and Notification System 🔔**: Utilize Gmail API for sending automated alerts concerning sales fluctuations, low inventory levels, and impending product expiration dates.
+4. **Gmail API-Driven Alert and Notification System 🔔**: Utilize Gmail API for sending alerts concerning sales fluctuations, low inventory levels, and impending product expiration dates.
 This system also enables the generation of analytical sales reports for data-driven decision-making.

 5. **Subscriber Newsletter with Intelligent Recommendations 🗞️**: Dispatch a regular newsletter that provides subscribers with updates and intelligently recommends clearance items or products nearing their expiration dates, which are offered at discounted rates.